-And The Dusk in Us is cool for just that: it’s fucking cool.
+The Dusk in Us is cool for just that: it’s cool (or: the most respecting adjective I have (respecting? respective?).
 ‘A Single Tear’ is what you’d hope it would be.
 The riffs in ‘Eye of the Quarrel’, ‘Under Duress’, and ‘Reptilian’ are fun, technical and memorable, and ‘Cannibals’ is one of the craziest-yet-still-makes-sense songs the band has yet made.
 ‘Arkhipov Calm’ is my personal favorite (the guitars, man!), but ‘Thousands of Miles Between Us’, and the title track prove, as Converge always does, why the band is as revered as they are in metal circles: their albums flow as both full albums and unique collections of songs, they’re new and fresh on every record thus far, and they retain their sound without rehashing old tricks (at least seemingly).

 If someone were to ask me which album I’d give to get into them, I’d only go with Jane Doe because that’s the consensus.
-Currently I’d say either this or Axe to Fall, and both for the same reasons: they’re great all around.
+They’re all great all around.

 3. Damn., Kendrick Lamar (Hip-Hop)

-As with last year, I’m very torn over these last top four, and the reason is most likely because of Damn..
-This thing is so politically charged, and he does it so well on this (if you can get over the fact that you may disagree with him) that it’s easy to overlook Kendrick’s natural ability for flow, beats, emotional potency and style.
+Once again, I’m torn over these last top four, but the reason this time is most likely because of Damn..
+This thing is so politically charged, and he does it so well on this (if you can get over the fact that you may disagree with him (omg) that it’s easy to overlook Kendrick’s natural ability for flow, beats, emotional potency and style.

-Plus: it’s far better than most of that mindless crap you hear on the radio nowadays (yea, I’m going there).
+Plus: it’s far better than most of that mindless crap you hear on the radio nowadays (Emperor of Sand?).

 2. Arcadea, Arcadea (Rock/Pop)

-The aforementioned Emperor of Sand haters, as much as I may hate to admit it, may have been right in at least one aspect of their sentiment…
+The aforementioned Emperor of Sand haters, as much as I may hate to admit it, may have been right in one aspect of their sentiment…

-Don’t mistake me for saying that Arcadea sounds much like Mastodon, however (though maybe a little).
-Joined only by two synth players, Dailor sings and drums to songs more memorable and interesting than almost anything else put out this year, and the music is actually interesting.
-Just the concept is fun/original; metal’s darling drummer/singer is joined by two synth players to play what sounds like a hybrid between new wave pop, mainstream thrash metal, and traditional prog music.
+Don’t mistake me for saying that Arcadea sounds much like Mastodon (though maybe a little).
+Joined only by two synth players, Dailor sings and drums to songs more memorable and interesting than much else put out this year, and the music is just interesting.
+Just the concept is cool; metal’s darling drummer/singer is joined by two synth players to play what sounds like a hybrid between new wave pop, mainstream thrash metal, and traditional prog music.
 Arcadea have one of the most original sounds I’ve heard in a while.
 Dailor’s voice is as-always distinguishable, especially the way they produce it on this record, their songwriting is impeccable (see ‘Infinite End’), and I’m still hearing things I didn’t hear before in the production–

 The synths, the drums–everything!